Pro-EU rhetoric amid crackdown in Turkey election

 If you already have an account click here to login.

-He also promised to extend military operations against Kurdish groups in Syria.
+He promised to extend military operations against Kurdish groups in Syria.

 "Turkey will launch additional offensives like Euphrates Shield and Olive Branch operations to clear its border of terror organisations in the new era," he said.

-He pledged to make Turkey into a "global power" that would, in future, manufacture all its own weapons and to bring down inflation.
+He pledged to make Turkey into a "global power" that would, in future, manufacture all its own weapons.
+He also pledged to bring down inflation and bring back foreign investors.

 "Turkey's goal is to have 100 percent indigenously-made land, air, and sea defence systems.
 We will continue to produce our own weapons to become a global power," he said.